Story

 NPLD volunteers listen to instructions during event

-A staff biologist explains the mechanics of tree felling in a prairie/savanna wildlife corridor.
+A staff biologist explains the mechanics of tree felling in a prairie/savannah wildlife corridor.

 Recruiting these fresh volunteers is paramount for site managers looking to effect real change on the lands they manage.
 Employing effective strategies for attracting and retaining participants beyond NPLD is a real challenge, but a worthy one.